Interpretable Sequence Learning for COVID-19 Forecasting: Experiments

-First, our approach is based on modeling the compartments explicitly, thus it provides insights into how the disease evolves.
+The interpretability of our model is two fold.
+First, we model the compartments explicitly, thus our model provides insights into how the disease evolves.
 Fig \ref{fig:compartments} shows the fitted curves that can be used to infer important insights on where the peaking occurs, or the current decay trends.
 We observe the ratio of undocumented to documented infected at different phases, as well as the amount of increase/decrease for each compartment.
 Second, our model uses interpretable encoders, as discussed in Sec. \ref{sec:encoders}.
-Ignoring co-linearity (e.g. interdependence of covariates like the median income and the number of people on food-stamps), rough insights can be inferred.
+Ignoring co-linearity between covariates, rough insights can be inferred.
 Fig. \ref{fig:weights} shows the learned weights of the time-varying covariates for $\beta^{(u)}$.
 The weights of the past days seem similar -- the model averages them with slight decay in trends.
-For intervention covariates, the largest weights seem to occur after a lag of a few days, suggesting their effectiveness after some lag.
+For intervention covariates, the largest weights occur after a lag of a few days, suggesting their effectiveness after some lag.
 The positive weights of the mobility index, and negative weights of public interventions are clearly observed.
 Similar analysis can be performed on other variables as well.
-E.g. for $\gamma$, we observe the positive correlation of the positive ratio of tests.
+For $\gamma$, we observe the positive correlation of the positive ratio of tests.
 For static covariates, the insights are less apparent, but we observe meaningful learned patterns like the positive correlation of the number of households on public assistance or food stamps, population density and 60+ year old population ratio, on death rates.